Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Download preplanned map area/README.md

 ## About the data

-The [Naperville stormwater network map](https://www.arcgis.com/home/item.html?id=acc027394bc84c2fb04d1ed317aac674) is based on ArcGIS Solutions for Stormwater and provides a realistic depiction of a theoretical stormwater network.
+The [Naperville water network](https://www.arcgis.com/home/item.html?id=acc027394bc84c2fb04d1ed317aac674) map is based on ArcGIS Solutions for Stormwater and provides a realistic depiction of a theoretical stormwater network.

 ## Additional information